Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/4 - Network and Security/40 - Data link layer services.md

 > ![https://www.youtube.com/watch?v=X8jsijhllIA](https://www.youtube.com/watch?v=X8jsijhllIA)

+#### **Checksums**
-2. **Checksums**: Data is divided into segments, and a checksum value is computed.
+Data is divided into segments, and a checksum value is computed.
 The receiver recalculates the checksum and compares it with the received value to detect errors.

 In the internet, the receiver checks the checksum by taking the 1s complement of the sum of the received data (including the checksum) and checking whether the result is all 1 bits.
 If any of the bits are 0, an error is indicated.